Written by Carcassbomb

 - Black metal/Post metal

 A lone wind instrument patrols the beach at night using its deeply toned sounds to unearth tasty licks from within the sand.
 That’s basically how I would describe this black metal album that uses a lot of trombone.
 The story narrated by a grim dark vocalist who dishes out plenty of standard but enjoyable black metal growls.
 It’s dark, it’s hard but it also has a heap of atmosphere.
-In 2018 a lot of bands are coming out wielding exotic instruments to thicken their soundscapes – and its working to be honest.
+In 2018 a lot of bands are coming out wielding exotic instruments to thicken their soundscapes – and its working.

 Letters From The Edge has a more relaxed feel to it than a lot of the releases this year.
 It opens the tracks slowly with an almost blues approach to the guitar.
 It’s slow, brooding and sets up the next riff with anticipation.
 Once the rummaging begins, the guitars pick up and start putting out the buzz of a whole bee colony.
 The drums are patient as they wait in hunger for their next series of beatings – and they don’t always come.
 These aren’t aggressive rhythms.